Geography A Level

 At A Level we cover a huge number of topics.
 Starting with looking at a very new idea of why places develop, where we visit Sheffield in the autumn term of Year 12 to explore various parts.
 On the same trip we investigate the little known Peak District to see how special and fragile the moorlands are.

-We will revisit a few old favourites like tectonic hazards and coasts but will add some interesting new ideas to these too whilst we explore some new concepts, with power and borders and disease dilemmas.
+We will revisit a few old favourites like trade, water cycles and coasts, but will add some interesting new ideas to these whilst we explore some new concepts, such as power and borders, food securities and climate change.

 HOW WILL I BE ASSESSED?